cybercongress/go-cyber/docs/cyberd.md

 ## Philosophical approach toward distribution

 While designing the initial distribution structure for Cyber protocol we aimed to achieve the following goals:

 - Develop provable and transparent distribution in accordance with best industry practices
 - Allow equal participation irrespectively of political, regulatory or any other restrictions which may be imposed by outside agents
 - Prevent attacks on privacy such as instalment of KYC requirements
 - Spread distribution in time to grant equal access to all agents to initial distribution without any limitations such as hard caps or any other restrictions
 - Honour genesis Cosmos investors for development of technology which made possible simplified development of Cyber protocol
 - Attract the most professional validators from Cosmos ecosystem for bootstrapping the network
-- Allow easy early access for active users of Ethereum ecosystem in order to accelerate growth of the Knowledge graph
+- Allow easy early access for active users of Ethereum ecosystem in order to accelerate growth of the Knowledge graph and solve chicken and egg problem
 - Decentralize management of auction donations starting from day 0
 - Honour 30 months of cyber•Congress R&D and community behind it

 The goal of creating alternative to a Google-like structure requires extraordinary effort of different groups.
-Create fund managed via decentralized engine such as Aragon DAO filled with ETH and managed by agents who participated in initial distribution.
+So we decide to setup cyber•Foundation as a fund managed via decentralized engine such as Aragon DAO filled with ETH and managed by agents who participated in initial distribution.
 This approach will allows to safeguard from excessive market dumping of native platform CYB tokens in the first years of work, whereby ensuring stable development.
-Additionally this allows to diversify underlying platform and migrate from Cosmos to other engines should the need arise.
+Additionally this allows to diversify underlying platform and extend the protocol to other consensus computing architecture should the need arise.

-While choosing token for donations we followed three main criteria: the token must be (1) one of the most liquid, (2) the most promising, so a community can secure a solid investment bag for be competitive even comparing to giants like Google and (3) have technical ability to execute auction and resulting organization without relying on any third party.
+While choosing token for donations we followed three main criteria: the token must be (1) one of the most liquid, (2) the most promising, so a community can secure a solid investment bag to be competitive even comparing to giants like Google and (3) have technical ability to execute auction and resulting organization without relying on any third party.
 So the only system matches this criteria is Ethereum, hence the primary token of donations will be ETH.
 That is why we decide to create 2 tokens: THC and CYB:

 - THC is a creative cyber proto substance.
 THC being an Ethereum ERC-20 compatible token have utility value in form of control cyber•Foundation (Aragon DAO) ETH from auction proceeds.
 THC was emitted during the creation of cyber•Foundation as Aragon organization.
-90% of CBD distributed to auction participants.
-Creative power of THC came from ability to receive 1 CYB per each 1 THC for locking it during cyber•Auction.
+Creative power of THC came from ability to receive 1 CYB per each 1 THC for locking it during Game of Thrones and cyber•Auction.
 - CYB is native token of sovereign Cyber protocol under Tendermint consensus algorithm.
 It's also has 2 primary uses: (1) is a staking for consensus and (2) is bandwidth limiting for submitting links and computing the rank.

 Both tokens remains functional and will track value independently due to very different utility nature.

 Initial distribution happens in a 3 different by nature and goals epochs and is spread in time for almost 2 years:

-1. Pre-genesis: 5% CYB auction for ATOM holders is needed to launch cyber protocol on top of
+1. Pre-genesis: 5% CYB auction for ATOM holders is needed to launch cyber protocol in a decentralized fashion with independent genesis validators

-2. Genesis: Launch of main net and Game of Thrones: needed to involve the most active Ethereum and Cosmos crypto players into an engaging game with ability to fully understand and test a software using real network and incentives.
+2. Genesis: Launch of main net and Game of Thrones lasts for 21 day: needed to involve the most active Ethereum and Cosmos crypto players into an engaging game with ability to fully understand and test a software using real network and incentives.
 Game of Thrones is a kind of distribution game with some discount for attraction of necessary critical mass in order to make possible of learning the early knowledge graph by the most intelligent community.

 3. Post Genesis: Continuous distribution of CYB based on cyber•Auction proceeds: needed in order to involve into initial distribution existing crypto community and beyond.

 ## Pre-genesis

 Only 2 distribution events happens happens prior to Genesis:

 1. 700 000 000 000 000 THC tokens are minted by cyber•Foundation.
 Allocations of THC tokens is the following:

 - 100 000 000 000 000 THC is allocated to cyber•Congress
 - 600 000 000 000 000 THC is allocated to cyber•Auction contract

 2. At the start of `euler-5` donation round in ATOMs started.
 Purpose of this round is to involve real validators at a genesis.
 5% of CYB will be allocated to participants of this donation round.

 ## Genesis and Game of Thrones

 Genesis of `cyber` protocol will contains 1 000 000 000 000 000 CYB (One Quadrillion CYB) broken down as follows:

+- 600 000 000 000 000 CYB under multisig managed by cyberCongress for manual distributions during cyber•Auction for those who stake THC until the end of cyber•Auction
+- 200 000 000 000 000 CYB under multisig managed by cyberCongress: the Game of Thrones for ATOM and ETH holders, 100 TCYB for each.
+- 100 000 000 000 000 CYB for top 80% ETH holders by stake excluding contracts
 -  50 000 000 000 000 CYB as drop for all ATOM stakeholders
-- 100 000 000 000 000 CYB for top 80% ETH holders by stake excluding contracts
--  50 000 000 000 000 CYB for pre-genesis contributors in ATOMs
+-  50 000 000 000 000 CYB for pre-genesis contributors in ATOM
-- 100 000 000 000 000 CYB for THC holders at Genesis
-- 100 000 000 000 000 CYB under multisig managed by cyberCongress for manual distribution after Game of Thrones for ATOM donors
-- 100 000 000 000 000 CYB under multisig managed by cyberCongress for manual distribution after Game of Thrones for those who stake THC until the end of cyber•Auction
-- 500 000 000 000 000 CYB under multisig managed by cyberCongress for manual distributions during cyber•Auction for those who stake THC until the end of cyber•Auction

 Game of Thrones - is a game between ATOM and ETH holders for being the greatest.
 As a result of 21 day auction after Genesis every community earn 10% of CYB.
 In order to make the game run smoothly we concisely adding arbitrage opportunity in the form of significant discount to ATOM holders, because the system needs provably professional validators and delegators at the beginning and basically for free.